jden/node-polyfill-promise/README.md

 ### `Promise.polyfilled : Boolean?`
 If polyfill is used, this read-only property is set to true.
 If a native implementation is available, this property is undefined.

-### `Promise.noConflict : Function`
-Call this to return the polyfilled Promise object while leaving the global Promise property unmodified.
-Use this is you are writing modules which others may use.

 additionally, implements the [Promise api](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Quick reference: